Backblaze B2 Vs Wasabi: Top Four Comparisons in 2023

 This process is replicated within data sets and storage arrays that store data.
 Not only can they survive the loss of multiple disks, but they can also withstand an entire disk array failure.

-Taking this a step further, you can pay more and replicate your data to other sites.
+Taking this a step further, any modern system will allow you to replicate your data to other sites.

 Microsoft does this seamlessly on their Azure platform and calls these services LRS (locally redundant storage) and GRS (geo-redundant storage).
 AWS has the same, and Wasabi implemented Bucket replication between regions in May 2023.

-Data Durability: Means will my data be recoverable?
+Data Durability: This means will my data be recoverable?

 Data durability has to be rock solid forever.
 The idea that someone can lose a file in the AWS, Wasabi, Backblaze, or Microsoft clouds is not an option.
-They have too much riding on their reputation ever to lose a file.
+They have too much riding on their reputation to ever lose a customer’s file.

 The metric we use to measure near-perfect data durability is 11 nines.
 This is easy to achieve with prior planning when using object storage.